 Operators are used extensively in the language to express functional combining forms.
-The most frequently used operators are +, for functional composition, as in an expression of the form f+g, and f, as in g, f, similar to composition with the order reversed.
+The most frequently used operators are +, for functional composition, as in an expression of the form f+ g, and ;, as in g; f, similar to composition with the order reversed.
 Another kind of operator is function application, expressed by juxtaposition of two expressions separated by white space.
-Semantically we have an identity (f+g) = (g, f) = f = (g, g), or simply f = g = g, as function application in this language is right associative.
+Semantically we have an identity (f+g) x = (g; f) x = f (g x), or simply f g x, as function application in this language is right associative.